tubs-c3e/grlib-archive/designs/leon3-xilinx-kc705/README.txt

   make vsim
   make mig_series7

-  Then rebuild the scripts and simulation model:
+  Then rebuild the sofwtare and launch the simulator simulation:

+  make soft
-  make distclean vsim
+  make vsim-launch

   Modelsim v10.1 or newer is required and simulate Xilinx memory controller for Series 7.